Collokia/taggy/readme.markdown

 Expects an object that defines how the autocomplete list is configured.
 Autocomplete options are listed below.

-> ### `prefix(text, previousSuggestions)`
+> ### `predictNextSearch(info)`
 >
 > Runs when a tag is inserted.
 The returned string is used to pre-fill the text input.
-Useful to avoid repetitive prefixes.
-The `previousSuggestions` list can be used to choose a prefix based on the previous list of suggestions.
+Useful to avoid repetitive user input.
+The suggestion list can be used to choose a prefix based on the previous list of suggestions.
+>
+> - `info.input` contains the user input at the time a suggestion was selected
+> - `info.suggestions` contains the list of suggestions at the time a suggestion was selected
+> - `info.selection` contains the suggestion selected by the user
 >
 > ### `cache`
 >